thiagobardini/surf-rescue/README.md

 #### Version 3
 Next version users can create/update/delete/view REVIEWS places for each other.
 #### Version 4
-Logic for suggesting Place based on a user's Account.
+Logic for suggesting Place bad on a user's Account.
 The page will do recommendations matching Places skill to Account skill.

 ## API End Points